s81320/cleveland/code/basecases/rs/readme.md

 We apply a linear model and find that both , the mean distance and the mean oob accuracy significantly (and positively) affect the accuracy ratio on the validation set.

+Currently (9th July 2021) it looks like a dissimilarity is not relevant but a good oob accuracy might have a (small) positive influence on the accuracy ratio.

 # further steps

 To generate a sub-forest of distant trees we cluster the forest and select its medoids.
 By construction the medoids are far from each other, their mean distance will be large.
+If dissimilarity does not matter then this is just a different kind of random selection.
+A main aim is to increase accuracy but even at stalling accuracies, reducing the standard deviation would be appreciated...